Wills for blended families

 Common consequences of unclear or invalid wills

 When a will is poorly drafted or fails to meet formal requirements, serious problems can arise.
 Family members may face prolonged disputes about who should inherit, which can result in costly legal proceedings.
-If a will is found to be invalid, intestacy rules may apply instead, meaning your assets are distributed according to law rather than your wishes.
-This can leave some family members without provision and others with more than you intended.
+If a will is found to be invalid, intestacy rules may apply instead, meaning a will-maker's assets are distributed according to law rather than their wishes.
+This can leave some family members without provision and others with more than a will-maker intended.

 What to consider